House Financial Services Committee Issues Report on Taxpayer Exposure Mitigation Act

 H.R.
 2246 addresses concerns that the NFIP's fiscal condition is unsustainable and recognizes that further reforms are needed to optimize efficiency and instill market discipline.
 H.R.
 2246 would require the FEMA Administrator to annually cede a portion of the NFIP's risk to the private reinsurance or capital markets in an amount determined by the Administrator that is sufficient to maintain the program's ability to pay claims, and limit exposure to flood loss.
 H.R.
 2246 would also provide the FEMA Administrator the ability to enter into multi-year contracts for risk transfers.

 In recognition of the inefficiencies of the NFIP in the commercial and multifamily properties, H.R.
 2246 would eliminate the mandatory purchase requirement for commercial and multifamily properties, while preserving the eligibility of such properties to voluntarily purchase NFIP coverage if they so choose.
-Today, commercial and multifamily properties, oftentimes valued many times over the maximum
+Today, commercial and multifamily properties, oftentimes valued many times over the maximum $500,000 NFIP coverage amount, are forced to purchase both NFIP and excess coverage.
+H.R.
+2246 would rationalize the flood insurance market for commercial and multifamily properties by deferring to the lender to determine whether the loan's collateral will be required to be covered by flood insurance.
+This rationalization would save costs for commercial and multifamily properties by shedding NFIP regulatory requirements that are inconsistent with insurance market practices.

 H.R.
 2246, however, would ensure that commercial and multifamily properties have access to flood insurance by making it permissive for these properties to purchase NFIP policies.
 As a result, commercial and multifamily properties can opt for policies that better fit their coverage requirements such as purchasing umbrella policies for a group of properties.

 Subject to certification and approval by the FEMA Administrator, these community maps would be the flood insurance rate map for the purposes of the NFIP, with respect to the area covered on the map.
-Community maps would be an avenue for those communities, who desire re-mapping of their areas on a more frequent basis or elect to use their local resources to use updated technology, often not available to
+Community maps would be an avenue for those communities, who desire re-mapping of their areas on a more frequent basis or elect to use their local resources to use updated technology, often not available to FEMA, to produce community maps that provide more detailed data than provided by the agency.

 Committee Oversight Findings